 Growing up in foster care typically brings many additional challenges to Seita Scholars that are not often shared with the general student population.
 In addition to Seita Scholars Program staff, Seita Scholars also have support of many others on campus and in the community including:

-The Seita Scholars program staff and Seita Scholars peer leaders work to level the playing field in seven life domains.
+The Seita Scholars program staff and Seita Scholars peer mentors work to level the playing field in seven life domains.
 Some examples of challenges faced by college students from foster care are:

-- Finances: Foster youth are at a higher risk for identity theft; they are less likely to name someone that can lend them $50 to cover a money crisis; they also have difficulty identifying supports who are willing to co-sign loans.
+- Finances and Employment: Foster youth are at a higher risk for identity theft; they are less likely to name someone that can lend them $50 to cover a money crisis; they also have difficulty identifying supports who are willing to co-sign loans.

-- Housing: Foster youth often have no home to return to during semester breaks when the residence halls close.
+- Housing and Transportation: Foster youth often have no home to return to during semester breaks when the residence halls close.

-- Physical and mental health: Foster youth are more likely to have ongoing health issues stemming from conditions of childhood and the foster-care experience; they have often missed out on the important information about nutrition, exercise and rest to support good health.
+- Physical and Mental Well-Being: Foster youth are more likely to have ongoing health issues stemming from conditions of childhood and the foster-care experience; they have often missed out on the important information about nutrition, exercise and rest to support good health.